Have you heard of Myers-Briggs? Do you get excited to look into your personality, your preferences, and communication style?

 If you use Myers-Briggs with your team, what would you be doing?

 MBTI is about how we think.
 We constantly take in information and make decisions, these are the core functions described in MBTI.
-Therefore, it is useful to see how yourself and others think.
-As a Team Leader,
+Therefore, it is useful to see how you and others think.

 - Your Team’s Preferences: A group comes together to work together and sometimes communication can be clumsy and cause lots of questioning looks.
 As part of growing as a team, the MBTI sheds light on reasons why it might be clumsy and give insight into how to make it better, rather than writing others off as “hard to deal with” or “annoying.”

 A session on MBTI is two things: understanding your preferences and adjusting to meet other’s preferences.
-If you only seek out to understand yourself, you only see a small portion of the power of MBTI.
-The power is in using it to relate to others.
+If you only seek to understand yourself, you only see a small portion of the power of MBTI.
+The real power comes when you use it to relate to others.
 I’ve seen many people learn their type and then use it as an excuse for all sorts of things, like a shield of sorts.

-A rich use of MBTI doesn’t end with understanding yourself.
-They are not prescriptions that reduce us to 16 types of robots.
+Rich use of MBTI doesn’t end with understanding yourself.
+They aren’t prescriptions that reduce us to 16 types of robots.
 Personal experience tells us that can’t be true.
-What it does do is gives us a shortcut for beginning a conversation with someone.
-It is a tool to get us going in the right direction to better communication.
+It provides us with the ability to have a conversation with someone.
+It’s a tool to get us going in the right direction which leads to better communication.

-The biggest critique we hear about MBTI is that it puts people in boxes.
-Our experience shows that this is usually when the MBTI is reduced to a Facebook or BuzzFeed style quiz.
+The biggest critique we hear about MBTI is that it puts people “in boxes”.
+Our experience shows that this usually happens when the MBTI is reduced to a Facebook or BuzzFeed style quiz.
 People see it as a jail cell rather than a starting point in getting to know someone.
-We’ve found that understanding the way someone else approaches information and decision making is a huge kickstarter to better understanding each other, and therefore working together effectively.
+We’ve found that understanding the way someone else approaches and processes information and decision making is the precursor to better understanding each other, and therefore working together effectively.